Cleft Lip and Palate

 Audiologic Care

-Early audiologic assessment and ongoing monitoring of hearing status by an audiologist are essential for children with cleft lip and palate, especially because of the potential impact of hearing loss on speech and language development (Holm & Kunze, 1969; Yoshinaga-Itano, Coulter, & Thomson, 2000).
+Given the potential impact of hearing loss on speech and language development (Holm & Kunze, 1969; Yoshinaga-Itano et al., 2000), early assessment and ongoing monitoring of ear and hearing status by an audiologist are essential for individuals with cleft lip and palate, especially because of the potential impact of hearing loss on speech and language development (Holm & Kunze, 1969; Yoshinaga-Itano et al., 2000).

-Audiologic assessment and management depend on the type and degree of hearing loss and will include
+Audiologic assessment and management depend on the type and degree of hearing loss and include the following:

-• diagnostic auditory brainstem response (ABR) testing shortly after birth;
+• Diagnostic auditory brainstem response testing shortly after birth if the child failed the newborn hearing screening.

-• frequent monitoring of hearing status and middle ear function, especially from birth to age 5–6 years old;
+• Frequent monitoring of hearing sensitivity, middle ear function, and the status of pressure equalization tubes.
+This monitoring is especially important from birth to the age of 6 years (Dochy et al., 2019).

-• consideration for amplification and personal FM or Bluetooth system for educational settings when a persistent or permanent hearing loss is identified.
+• Making appropriate recommendations for amplification and other appropriate hearing technologies, such as a personal FM system for educational settings when a persistent or permanent hearing loss is identified.

 Role of the Community-Based SLP in Treatment